dasguptaindra/SGLT2i-predictor/README.md

 ⭐ **Support**

-I**f you find this tool useful, please star ⭐ the repository and share it with researchers and students in cheminformatics and drug discovery!**
+**If you find this tool useful, share it with researchers and students in cheminformatics and drug discovery!**